-- Attempt to give her a genuine compliment.
+- Attempt to give them a genuine compliment.

-- Spend a few minutes chatting with him.
-If you are not comfortable with him yet, approach him when he is standing in a group.
+- Spend a few minutes chatting with them.
+If you are not comfortable with them yet, approach them when they are standing in a group.

 - Be courteous.
-If you are at a party, ask if you can get her anything to eat or a drink.
+If you are at a party, ask if you can get them anything to eat or drink.

 - If you are at a loss for what to say, remember you both have your sibling in common.
 Share a funny anecdote about growing up to get the conversation going.

 - When the night is over, be sure to say goodbye before you leave and note it was nice seeing them.

 You may have some social anxiety and feel uncomfortable around new people, or your sibling's spouse may be shy and guarded.
 Either way, try a few tips to help you interact with them.